 Hurricane Season is Here, Are You Prepared?

 Are you prepared if Lanai is in the path of a hurricane?
-The 2017 hurricane season forecast for the Central Pacific region, where the state of Hawaii lies, is normal with four to five hurricanes predicted, according to the National Oceanic and Atmospheric Administration (NOAA) Central Pacific Hurricane Center.
+Hurricane season in Hawaii runs from June through November.
+The Central Pacific region, where the state of Hawaii lies, sees an average of four to five tropical cyclones a year according to the National Oceanic and Atmospheric Administration (NOAA) Central Pacific Hurricane Center.

 Why Preparation is Important